rjdkmr/do_x3dna/docs/commands/axisCurv.rst

                           If this option is not used, curvature and tangents will not be calculated.

-                          The tangets can be used later to calculate bending angle.
+                          The tangents can be used later to calculate bending angle.

     -s 500.0, --smooth 500.0
                           A smoothing condition for spline interpolation.
-                          For more details, see below in the link about "s = None", which is paased into "scipy.interpolate.splprep()" function:
+                          For more details, see below in the link about "s = None", which is passed into "scipy.interpolate.splprep()" function:
                           http://docs.scipy.org/doc/scipy-0.14.0/reference/generated/scipy.interpolate.splprep.html#scipy.interpolate.splprep